erentechlabs/compilemymind/content/posts/spring-boot-layered-architecture/index.md

 ---
-title: "Understanding @Controller, @Service, and @Repository in Spring Boot"
+title: "Understanding Controller, Service, and Repository in Spring Boot"
-description: "An in-depth look at the core layers of Spring Boot applications: @Controller, @Service, and @Repository annotations.
+description: "An in-depth look at the core layers of Spring Boot applications: Controller, Service, and Repository annotations.
 Learn their roles, how they interact, and best practices for building clean, maintainable code."
 date: 2025-08-07
 tags: ["Java", "Spring Boot", "Programming", "Software Development", "Architecture", "Best Practices"]
 categories: ["technology"]
 ---

 Java is truly an amazing programming language.
 And among its rich toolkit, Spring Boot definitely stands out as a powerful building block.
 With Spring Boot, we build fast, effective, and sustainable applications.
-In this article, we’ll take a closer look at the core layers of Spring Boot: **@Controller**, **@Service**, and **@Repository** annotations.
+In this article, we’ll take a closer look at the core layers of Spring Boot: **Controller**, **Service**, and **Repository** annotations.

+#### visual representation
 ![Spring Layers](/images/technology/spring-layers.jpg)
 ---